 For three summers running, communities downstream of burn scars from the 2011 Las Conchas fire have experienced severe flooding.
 In particular, the Pueblo of Santa Clara has had its watershed wiped out — and with each rainstorm, residents of the pueblo watch the soot and soil from the Jemez Mountains wash down their canyon.

 When monsoon rains follow fires, major flooding ensues downstream.
-(If you doubt the intensity of such floods, check out these three videos from 2011.)
 With no vegetation left to secure soil in place, rainwater tears off the mountainsides and chokes canyons with debris.

 “We have a large hill right above us, so when water runs down, it inundated our irrigation ditch,” Tribal Sheriff Regis Chavarria told me in September.
 “That was filled to capacity, with debris clogging some of the culverts, then the water comes out of the ditches and runs down the community proper.”

 Most recently, in September Santa Clara’s health clinic was flooded.
 The tribe had to shutter it and transport people to Santa Fe for doctor’s visits and prescriptions.
 (The Santa Fe New Mexican just reported on some of that damage from the fall.)

 Chavarria also pointed out that getting funding to fix the problems isn’t easy.
 “There is a great deal of work that needs to be done,” he said.
 “The major focus is put on debris removal.
 Then some of the water-holding facilities need to be modified and repaired so that they can function as they’re intended: to hold back water and slow down the velocity of the water coming into the community.”